BLCM/bl3mods/Aaron0000/Balands/README.md

 -----------------
 The cost for re-rolling anointments on gear has been reduced to 50 eridium.

-Removed Uncommon gear from Earl's Veteran Rewards Machine, made quest reward items more common, made the item of the day an (almost guaranteed) Legendary gun or shield starting from level 35, increased amount of items in the vendor to 20.
+Removed Uncommon gear from Earl's Veteran Rewards Machine, made quest reward items more common, made the item of the day a guaranteed Alien-Barrel or shield starting from level 35, increased amount of items in the vendor to 20.

 Replaced the Butcher and Lucian's Call in Loot-o-Gram redemption with a random drop from the slaughter boss loot pools.